19-22 March 2026

 For many people volunteering can be rewarding in its own right, and if you are a runner, It is also a great way to give back to the running community.

-If you’d like to see things from the other side of the race, if you want to learn a bit more about the race before taking part, or if you just want to be a part of #AfricasWildestUltra, please complete the form below and we’ll get in touch with you.
+If you’d like to see things from the other side of the race, if you want to learn a bit more about the race before taking part, or if you just want to be a part of #AfricasWildestUltra, please complete the form and we’ll get in touch with you.